rieckpil/progmot/content/post/giving-my-first-talk.md

 ShowToc: true
 ---

+> Life happens outside your comfort zone - the rest is just repetition.

+For a long time, I've been thinking to give a talk at a public conference.
+While I've already held technical knowledge sharing sessions internally for colleagues or clients, I never stood on stage _in public_.

+Back at the 27th of May 2022, I could tick off this item from my bucket list as I gave my first talk: "How fixing a broken window cut down our build time by 50%" at the [Spring I/O](https://springio.net) in Barcelona.
+The conference had 1200 attendees, around 60 speaker and more than 150 attendees came to my talk.

+This article describes my journey to giving my first talk including my lessons learned and how I prepared for this event.

 Images to include:
 - Speaker dinner
 - Conference venue
 - Speaker line-up image
+- Getting accepted email
 - Selfie before the talk
 - Selfie after the talk

-> Life happens outside your comfort zone - the rest is just repetition.

-For a long time, I've been thinking to give a talk at a public conference.
-While I've already gave technical sessions and smaller talks internally for colleagues or clients, I never stood on stage.

-Back at the 27th of May 2022, I could tick off this item from my bucket list as I gave my first talk: "How fixing a broken window cut down our build time by 50%" at the [Spring I/O](https://springio.net) in Barcelona.
-The conference had 1200 attendees, around 60 speaker and more than 150 attendees came to my talk.

-This article describes my journey to giving my first talk including my lessons learned and how I prepared for this event.

 ## Deciding to Give a Talk

 There was this one item on my yearly goal list that I kept moving to my next year's goal list.

 I was procrastination a lot on giving my first public talk and always wanted to find the right moment.
 While I submitted some talk ideas to three different conferences, back in 2019, none of them got accepted.
 Somehow by none of these submissions I was feeling that I really want to give this talk.
 It was a more self obligated duty to just submit something so that I can tell myself I tried it.

 When the whole work from home period started, I first thought a remote conference might be easy to get started.
 However, I wanted to experience standing in front of a real audience and not stare into a screen.